kisquish/terraform-aws-api-gateway/README.md

 # Overview
-This Terraform module creates an API Gateway with not service bindings.
+This Terraform module creates an API Gateway with no service bindings.
 The bindings are added using [another module](https://github.com/kurron/terraform-aws-api-gateway-binding).

 # Prerequisites